zus500/Angular-Task1/README.md

-A course made from a pasja-informartyka channel in youtube.
+A course made from a zacznij-programowac channel in youtube.